cyberrangecz/backend-user-and-group/README.md

 ### 2. Creating YAML file with roles and initial users

 If you want to insert initial users to the system you have to specify them in external YAML file and then insert its path to properties file which is describe in  next step.
-For each user you have to specify their screen name, full name, email (these information has to be same as in OpenID Connect service) and last but not least their main roles.
+For each user you have to specify login (field `sub` from OpenID Connect service) issuer (URI of the OpenId Connect service) and last but not least their main roles.
 Roles are three main types - ADMINISTRATOR, USER and GUEST.
 Every user with role ADMINISTRATOR will also have two other roles USER and GUEST.
 All users with role USER will have also role GUEST.
 Role GUEST is given to all user in KYPO.

-Below that you can specify all microservices and their endpoint.
-The service user-and-group will be managing roles of the microservices.

 Example of the YAML file can be seen below:
 ```yaml